Analytic theories around the simplest screw: Summary, I.

 The structure of a de Branges space is controlled by a Hamiltonian $H$ as described in the next section.
 The isometric isomorphism from $\mathcal{H}(G_{g_0})$ to $\mathcal{H}(E_0)$ factors through the space $\widehat{L}^2(H_0)$ generated by a Hamiltonian $H_0$ of $\mathcal{H}(E_0)$:

 Our next task is to describe this diagram in detail.
-To such end, we need the basis chosen in the definition of $\widehat{\mathcal{P}}$, which consists of eigen functions of the self-adjoint extension $\mathsf{M}_{\pi/2}$.
+To this end, we need the basis chosen in the definition of $\widehat{\mathcal{P}}$, which consists of eigenfunctions of the self-adjoint extension $\mathsf{M}_{\pi/2}$.